Understanding General Schedule (GS) Jobs

 Once you understand how the rank and grade conversions work, you can begin your how to get a federal job hunt and be walking into the federal agency of your dreams in no time.

 We hope you enjoyed today’s article from Empire Resume’s military blog.
-Join us next week for more information you need to transition into the public sector or private sector successfully.
+Join us next week for more information you need to transition into the civilian or private sector successfully.

 Dr. Phillip Gold is President/CEO of Empire Resume and has vast experience writing resumes for both professionals and servicemembers transitioning from the military into civilian roles.
 He served as a Captain in the U.S. Air Force and was responsible for leading nuclear missile security.
 Phillip is a Certified Professional Resume Writer and holds a BA in Communications from The Ohio State University, an MS in Instructional Technology, an MBA in Finance, and a Ph.D. in Finance.